eemgraham/World-Happiness-Index/README.md

 Visualisation: Created heatmaps and scatterplots to visualize relationships between variables.

 🔍 Key Insights
-Countries with higher GDP per Capita and Freedom to make life choices consistently score higher on the happiness index.
+Countries with higher GDP per capita and freedom to make life choices consistently score higher on the happiness index.

 A negative correlation was observed between perceived corruption and happiness.